cspotcode/grunt-organized/README.md

 };
 ```

-The above organized Gruntfile is equivalent to:
+The above Gruntfile is equivalent to:

 ```
     grunt.initConfig({